microsoft/app-store-vsts-extension/README.md

 1. **Authentication method** - What type of credentials will be used to authenticate with the App Store.
 Credentials can be provided directly (using `App Store Connect Api Key` or `Username and Password` options) or configured via a service connection that can be referenced from the task (via the `Service Connection` authentication method).

-2. **App Store Connect API Key ID, Issuer ID and Key Content (base64-encoded)** - Available only if authentication method is `App Store Connect Api Key`.
-The API key data used to authenticate with the App Store.
+2. **App Store Connect API Key ID, Issuer ID and Key Content (base64-encoded)** *(String, required if authentication method is `App Store Connect Api Key`)* - The API key data used to authenticate with the App Store.
 Key content has to be base64-encoded.

+3. **App Store Connect API Key In House** *(Checkbox, required if authentication method is `App Store Connect Api Key`)* - Whether the account used to publish to the Apple App Store is an Enterprise account or not.

-3. **Service connection** - Available only if authentication method is `Service Connection`.
+4. **Service connection** - Available only if authentication method is `Service Connection`.
 The creation of the service connection is explained in [this section](#configuring-your-app-store-publisher-credentials).

-4. **Email and Password** - Available only if authentication method is `Username and Password`.
-Specify your Apple ID Developer account email and password here.
+5. **Email and Password** *(String, required if authentication method is `Username and Password`)* - Specify your Apple ID Developer account email and password here.

-5. **Bundle ID** *(String)* - Unique app identifier (e.g. com.myapp.etc).
+6. **Bundle ID** *(String)* - Unique app identifier (e.g. com.myapp.etc).
 The **Bundle ID** is only required if "Track" is *Production*.

-6. **Binary Path** *(File path, Required)* - Path to the IPA file you want to publish to the specified track.
+7. **Binary Path** *(File path, Required)* - Path to the IPA file you want to publish to the specified track.
 A glob pattern can be used but it must resolve to exactly one IPA file.

 #### Release Options